-Late Assignments
+Late Assignments:

 Assignment grades will normally be reduced by 5 percentage points (e.g., from a 75% to a 70%) if the assignment is not received by the specified time, and by an additional 5% points for each additional day late.
 However, late submission by itself will not result in a grade being reduced below 50%.
-The instructor reserves the right to refuse to grade any assignment that is more than one week late, in which case a grade of 0% will be assigned for that part of the course grade.
+The instructor reserves the right to refuse to grade any assignment that is more than two weeks late, in which case a grade of 0% will be assigned for that part of the course grade.
 If the delay is the result of illness or domestic affliction, the individual involved must contact the instructor BEFORE the due date of the assignment and explain the position.
 A medical certificate or other supporting evidence will be required, although if necessary these may follow after the due date.

 Students who, for reasons beyond their control, are unable to submit an assignment by its deadline must obtain approval from the instructor for an extension.
-Supporting documentation will be required as per the policy on missed tests and assignments.
+Supporting documentation (e.g., medical certificate) will be required.
+Without appropriate documentation, I will not accept any late assignments.